 E. At-Large.
 Four At-Large members will be elected to serve on the BOD.
 At-Large members will assist the named board officers as need, by serving on committees, conducting special projects etc.

 F. Athlete Representative.
-One athletes's representative can be elected from the Associationís membership to serve on the BOD in the same capacity as the At-Large members.
-To be eligible for this position a member must be an active biathlon competitor with a USBA points list rating of 65% or higher or have finished in the top three of the preceding summer or winter season race series.
-If no Association member meets the point list criteria, the position will remain vacant.
+One athlete's representative can be elected from the Association's membership to serve on the BOD in the same capacity as the At-Large members.
+To be eligible for this position a member must be an active biathlon competitor with 70% participation in WBA competitions in the last winter and summer season.
+If no Association member meets the qualification criteria, the position will remain vacant.

 G. Webmaster.
-One member assigned by the President and approved by the BOD will serve as the Associationís web site manager.
+One member assigned by the President and approved by the BOD will serve as the Association's web site manager.
 This person is not a voting member of the board.

 Section 2.
 Meetings.
 The BOD will meet monthly.
 The date, time, and location of the meetings will be determined by the President.
 The membership will be notified of all BOD meetings through posting on the Association website.
 Association members are welcome to attend BOD meetings, as non-voting observers.
 Individuals who are not members of the Association may attend a BOD meeting with the prior approval of the President.

 A. Quorum.
-A quorum of the BOD consists of six (6) officers/members, one of whom must be the President or Vice President.
+A quorum of the BOD consists of five (5) officers/members, one of whom must be the President or Vice President.
 A member of the BOD may attend a board meeting via telephone conference call with the approval of the presiding officer.
 Lacking a quorum, no official Association business may be conducted.

 B. Voting.
 Each officer/member of the BOD, except the Webmaster, shall have one (1) vote on all motions and matters brought before the board.
 All motions presented for a vote must be seconded by another board officer/member.
 A simple majority of those present (including those voting via conference call) shall determine the outcome of all motions, by voice vote.
 When there is a tie vote, a motion fails.

 C. Minutes.
 The Secretary will ensure that a detailed record (minutes) of each board meeting is kept.
 The Secretary will circulate a "draft" copy of the minutes to each board officer/member for their acceptance.
-Once all board officers/members, who had been in attendance at the meeting, have accepted the minutes of the meeting as correct, they may be posted on the website.
+Once all board officers/members, who had attended the meeting, have accepted the minutes of the meeting as correct, they may be posted on the website.

 D. Actions Taken Without a Meeting.
 Any action to be taken by the BOD outside of a meeting must have a two thirds (2/3) majority of the members of the Board voting, with the stipulation that all Board members must be contacted and their expressed approval or disapproval be recorded.

 Section 6.
 Resignation.
 An officer/member of the Board of Directors may resign at any time upon giving written notice to the President or Vice-President.
 If the President resigns the Vice-President will automatically assume his/her office and duties upon receipt of the written notification.
-The President will then appoint a successor, from the Associationís membership, to fill any vacancy on the BOD.
+The President will then appoint a successor, from the Association's membership, to fill any vacancy on the BOD.
 Any such appointment shall be subject to approval by a majority vote of the board.
 Any board officer/member appointed under this section shall serve out the remaining term of the officer/member who resigned.
-In cases of resignation or removal from office of a Board officer/member, the WBA order of succession is President - Vice President - Secretary Ė Treasurer.
+In cases of resignation or removal from office of a Board officer/member, the WBA order of succession is President-Vice President-Secretary-Treasurer.